thoughtbot/clearance/README.md

 Installation
 ------------

-Clearance is a Rails engine.
-The 0.9.x series works with Rails 2 and Rails 3.
+Clearance is a Rails engine for Rails 2.3+ and 3.

+For Rails 3:

 Include the gem in your Gemfile:

-    gem "clearance", "~> 0.9"
+    gem "clearance"

 Make sure the development database exists, then run the generator:

     script/rails generate clearance

+For Rails 2:

+    config.gem "clearance"

+Make sure the development database exists, then run the generator:

+    script/generate clearance

 This: